dillweed/terminal_chat/readme.md

-# Query OpenAI's GPT-4 from the terminal
+# Query OpenAI's GPT from the terminal

 ## Introduction
-This script allows you to interact with OpenAI's GPT-4 model directly from your zsh terminal.
+This script allows you to interact with OpenAI's GPT model directly from your zsh terminal.
 It's a quick way to get help on command syntax or any query without leaving the terminal.
 The script has no memory so each interaction is independent.

 ## Setup Instructions
 1. Copy this script to a directory in your `$PATH`.
 For example, `cp chat.sh /usr/local/bin/`.